Liquidity Providers

 Liquidity Providers can provide liquidity to the different perpetual pools.

 Liquidity providers participate in the profit and loss of the AMM of that pool.
-Profit and loss is paid in the pool token such as USDC.
+Profit and loss is paid in the pool token (for example USDC).

 Liquidity can be provided in different ways: